 Consult with a Qualified Motor Vehicle Accident Attorney

 At Gauthier Amedee, our team of experienced car accident attorneys understands the importance of safe driving and will fight hard to protect your rights.

-If you or a loved one has been injured in a motor vehicle accident due to the negligence or recklessness of another person, the attorneys at Gauthier Amedee can help.
-To learn more or to schedule a free consultation, call us at 225-647-1700 or fill out our online form to schedule a free case evaluation.
+If you or a loved one has been injured in a motor vehicle accident due to the negligence or recklessness of another person, contact Gauthier Amedee today at 225-647-1700 or fill out our online form to schedule a free case evaluation.